cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 ``prop`` is a property which should be filtered.
 The following items are available:

 - ``id`` — identifier of an object.
-It helps to find a specific object easily in case of huge number of objects and static/documentation/images/frames.
+It helps to find a specific object easily in case of huge number of objects and images or frames.
 - ``type`` — an annotation type.
 Possible values: ``annotation``, ``interpolation``
 - ``lock`` accepts ``true`` and ``false`` values.
 It can be used to hide all locked objects.
 - ``occluded`` accepts ``true`` and ``false`` values.
 It can be used to hide all occluded objects.